what is optical coherence tomography?

 Optical coherence tomography (OCT) is generally considered a safe diagnostic imaging tool.
 It uses light waves to create high-resolution images of tissues and structures within the body.

 The procedure is non-invasive and painless, and it does not involve any ionizing radiation (unlike X-rays or CT scans).
-OCT is commonly used in ophthalmology to examine the retina and optic nerve, and it is also used in other medical fields to image tissues such as skin, coronary arteries, and the gastrointestinal tract.

 However, as with any medical procedure, there may be some risks or side effects associated with OCT.
 These are usually rare and minor, but may include: